BharatSeva/.github/profile/README.md

 Here’s what I’ve implemented so far:

 - Two Front-end (User and Healthcare) built with React.js
+- **Golang** server for optimized performance, scalability, and concurrency
+- **Redis** for caching frequently accessed data
+- **RabbitMQ** ensures the application can process tasks asynchronously.
+- **Python Consumer** Service for logs, appointment, medical records, and email notifications.
+- **PostgreSQL** to handle advance querying, and to perform large data analytics.
+- **Prometheus and Grafana** to collect and stores metric data as time-series data, and for analytics and visualization of Express application.
 - Backend API using Express.js
-- Docker for containerization
+- **Docker** for containerization
 - MongoDB and Firebase as the database
 - OAuth 2.0 and JWT for authentication and session management
-- NodeMailer for email notifications.
-- **Redis** for caching frequently accessed data
-- **RabbitMQ** ensures the application can process tasks asynchronously.
-- **Golang** server for optimized performance, scalability, and concurrency
-- **PostgreSQL** to handle advance querying, and to perform large data analytics.

 ## Target : Scale this application for Massive 50 Million Users 🚀
 ### Upcoming Features:
 - **NGINX** for Traffic Management and Load balancing
 - **Elasticsearch** for search functionality of healthcare
-- **Prometheus and Grafana** to collect and stores metric data as time-series data, and for analytics and visualization of Express application.

 ### Future Plans:
 - Transition from a monolithic architecture to microservices